rpede/aspnet_security/session_management.md

-# Session management
+# Session management - Prerequisite

 Building on the solution from last week.
-Now that we can authenticate users, we need a way to keep them authenticated, so that the user don't have to reauthenticate themselves for each request.
+Now that we can authenticate users, we need a way to keep them authenticated, so that the user doesn't have to reauthenticate themselves for each request.
-In other words, we need to establish a session for the user.
+In other words, we need to establish a session.

 Our goal is to make such that certain endpoints (such as `/users`) require the user to be authenticated before they can visit them.

-There are two general approaches to accomplish the goal.
+There are two general approaches we can take to accomplish the goal.

 - Cookie with Session ID
 - Authorization header with a JWT

 You should try to implement both approaches to get a feeling for each.

+But first we have a bit of common setup to do.

 ## Frontend Preparation

-However first we should add an HTTP interceptor to our frontend so that it can show an error message.
+Lets add an HTTP interceptor to our frontend, so it shows error messages for calls to the backend.
 Otherwise the user will just see a blank screen.

 An
 [HttpInterceptor](https://angular.io/guide/http-intercept-requests-and-responses)
 in Angular is comparable to middleware in ASP.NET.
-It allows you to add application wide logic around the request+response cycle.
+It allows you to add application wide logic around the request+response cycle of HTTP.
 And is super useful for handling certain cross-cuttings concerns such as error-handling, logging and authentication.